PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/05-Reader-Options.md

 $inputFileName = './sampleData/example1.xls';

 /**  Create a new Reader of the type defined in $inputFileType  **/
-$objReader = PHPExcel_IOFactory::createReader($inputFileType);
+$objReader = \PhpOffice\PhpSpreadsheet\IOFactory::createReader($inputFileType);
 /**  Advise the Reader that we only want to load cell data  **/
 $objReader->setReadDataOnly(true);
-/**  Load $inputFileName to a PHPExcel Object  **/
+/**  Load $inputFileName to a Spreadsheet Object  **/
-$objPHPExcel = $objReader->load($inputFileName);
+$spreadsheet = $objReader->load($inputFileName);
 ```
  > See Examples/Reader/exampleReader05.php for a working example of this code.

-It is important to note that Workbooks (and PHPExcel) store dates and times as simple numeric values: they can only be distinguished from other numeric values by the format mask that is applied to that cell.
-When setting read data only to true, PHPExcel doesn't read the cell format masks, so it is not possible to differentiate between dates/times and numbers.
+It is important to note that Workbooks (and PhpSpreadsheet) store dates and times as simple numeric values: they can only be distinguished from other numeric values by the format mask that is applied to that cell.
+When setting read data only to true, PhpSpreadsheet doesn't read the cell format masks, so it is not possible to differentiate between dates/times and numbers.

 The Gnumeric loader has been written to read the format masks for date values even when read data only has been set to true, so it can differentiate between dates/times and numbers; but this change hasn't yet been implemented for the other readers.